Vergil333/GraphQL-Demo/README.md

 - Implement simple GraphQL API
 - Query returns a list of crypto currencies
-- if the database of crypto currencies is empty, update it via REST call https://www.coingecko.com/api/documentations/v3#/coins/get_coins_list
+- if the database of crypto currencies is empty, update it via REST call from https://www.coingecko.com/api/documentations/v3#/coins/get_coins_list
 - Filter by ID
 - Fulltext search by name
 - Mutation to add new crypto currency with params id, symbol, name